-- Observed the cyclical inventory count procedures performed by management and assessed, by inspection, whether there was any evidence of damaged or obsolete inventory. - Tested a sample of inventory items on hand to initial supplier invoices and subsequent sales invoices to ascertain whether inventory was being recognised at the lower of cost and NRV.
+Observed the cyclical inventory count procedures performed by management and assessed, by inspection, whether there was any evidence of damaged or obsolete inventory;

-assessing the net realisable value ('NRV') of inventory due to the nature of the industry in which the Group operates in.

-- Assessed the assumptions applied by management in determining the provision for obsolescence in comparison to recent sales experience and the ageing of inventory. - Performed various analytical procedures in relation to inventory including analysing inventory turnover by product group and gross margin in comparison to prior periods and to expectations.
+Key audit matter How the matter was addressed in our audit inventory due to the nature of the industry in which the Group operates in.
+Analysed and tested the inventory acquired as part of the newly acquired businesses to ensure these balances were being recognised at the lower of cost and net realisable value; Tested a sample of inventory items on hand to initial supplier invoices and subsequent sales invoices to ascertain whether inventory was being recognised at the lower of cost and NRV; Assessed the assumptions applied by management in determining the provision for obsolescence in comparison to recent sales experience and the ageing of inventory; and Performed various analytical procedures in relation to inventory including analysing inventory turnover by product group and gross margin in comparison to prior periods and to expectations.